mayankRepo01/spring-boot-microservices-new/README.md

 username should be username not whole email, if it still gives error delete creds from config.json of .docker folder

-Order to Inventory call is still not working and files outside working folder
+Order to Inventory call is still not working